BitcoinDesign/Meta/Social-Media-Guidelines.md

 - Keep direct criticism to personal accounts
 - Keep direct promotion to personal accounts

+Good:

+- ABC Wallet just launched a new version with an improved UI.
+It's a perfect example of techniques from the Onboarding section of the Guide!
+- Just wrapped up another awesome design sprint with XYZ Wallet.
+Thanks for being so open to collaboration with the Bitcoin Design Community!
+- Several members of the Design Community participated in this podcast about DEF Wallet to talk about this Lightning backups.
+What do you think about this topic?
+- MNO Exchange just launched an initiative to provide grant funding to people working on open source bitcoin projects.
+Calling all designers!

+Bad:

+- GHI Wallet has a pretty bad UI.
+Shame they haven't read the Guide.
+- Gee, JKL Wallet, would it kill you to join a Design Review call?
+- PQR Wallet is the best.
+You should all download it now!
+- STU Wallet has a promotion going on where you can get free sats for downloading their app.

 ### Editors

 The Twitter account is currently managed by Bosch.